Bis fünf nach zwölf – Adolf Hitler und das 3. Reich

 Bis fünf nach zwölf – Adolf Hitler und das 3.
 Reich (English: Until five past twelve - Adolf Hitler and the Third Reich) is a 1953 West German documentary film directed by Gerhard Grindel.

 The film is also known as Adolf Hitler - Ein Volk, ein Reich, ein Führer: Dokumente der Zeitgeschichte (Adolf Hitler - One people, one empire, one leader) in West Germany, Adolf Hitler und das 3.
 Reich - Sein Untergang (Adolf Hitler and the Third Reich - Its downfall (German DVD box title)) and Bis 5 nach 12 (German DVD title).

 Plot summary

+The film begins with the First World War and ends in 1945.
+The footage used was exclusively from this period, taken from newsreels from various countries.
+Previously unpublished scenes about the private lives of Adolf Hitler and Eva Braun were also shown for the first time.
+The film was originally built into a framework story.